c-hut/password-checker/README.md

    \* _**Note:** it's not advised to store it directly within the project directory due to security risks, organisation issues and other potential conflicts._

-5. Clone the repository: once you've switched into the desired directory, use the `git clone` command followed by the repository URL you copied from GitHub.
+5. **Clone the repository**: once you've switched into the desired directory, use the `git clone` command followed by the repository URL you copied from GitHub.

    `git clone https://github.com/username/repository.git`

-6. Enter the cloned directory: after cloning, switch into the newly created directory using the `cd` command.
+6. **Enter the cloned directory**: after cloning, switch into the newly created directory using the `cd` command.

    `cd repository_name`